GenFirst! Mentors

 Three words that describe me:

-Hard working, Athletic, Friendly
+Hard-working, Athletic, Friendly

-I would like to think I am "kind of" first generation.
+I would like to think I am "kind of" first-generation.
 My father earned his degree, but pursued a non-traditional route as he was also raising a young family and working.
-So, he did not live on campus, and most of his classes were in the evening.
+He did not live on campus, and most of his classes were in the evening.
 While I was the third of five children, I was the first to actually conduct a college search that included a few campus visits and tours, and eventually the first to go away to college.
-And, since I aspired to play college soccer, most of my college visits (and search in general) involved soccer recruitment.
-So, I basically navigated my college search on my own.
-I am grateful that I found a private liberal arts school that provided invaluable skills because of the emphasis on life, leadership and service through a well-rounded education and close-knit campus community.
-I do recall being overwhelmed during my first year, but my parents always emphasized working hard and asking for help when I needed it.
-Therefore, I forged many relationships with professors and staff that really helped and supported me along the way.
-I feel extremely fortunate to have experiences and friendships that will last a lifetime.
+Since I aspired to play college soccer, most of my college visits (and search in general) involved soccer recruitment.
+I basically navigated my college search on my own.

 Email:cmfindla@bucknell.edu